NocturnalNebula/litstash/readMe.txt

 xnxx.
 It also supports Wayback Machine captures from either site.
 Submissions are saved in HTML format with embedded images, audios, and style tags preserved.

-Additionally, litstash can download batches of submissions from series pages, search results, or any other page containing submission URLs.
-Unfortunately, author pages are not supported, neither 'Works' nor 'Favorites', because submission URLs are not hardcoded into the page source.
+Additionally, litstash can download batches of submissions from author pages, search results, or any other page containing submission URLs.

 Outputs include story metadata (author, series, date, etc...) for easy organization or conversion to EPUB in an ebook manager such as Calibre.